The Lionesses star fulfilling her dream in Germany

 Georgia Stanway's eyes briefly light up when she's asked about her thunderous extra-time winner for England against Spain in their Euro 2022 quarter-final in July.

-Stanway started all six of the Lionesses' match as they won the tournament - performing a key role in England's midfield alongside her former Manchester City team-mate Keira Walsh.
+Stanway started all six of the Lionesses' matches as they won the tournament - performing a key role in England's midfield alongside her former Manchester City team-mate Keira Walsh.

 But less than two weeks before England's opening game, coach Sarina Wiegman was in a quandary.
 Stanway hadn't been selected regularly in central midfield for City and the Lionesses coach wasn't sure if she could accommodate the 23-year-old in her preferred position.